 Mexican Black Bean Recipe (Frijoles Negros)

-- 1 tbsp oil (olive oil, canola oil, avocado oil, etc.)
+- 1 tablespoon oil (olive oil, canola oil, avocado oil, etc.)

 - 1 medium onion (diced)